Miss Massachusetts' Teen

 The Miss Massachusetts' Teen competition is the pageant that selects the representative for the U.S. state of Massachusetts in the Miss America's Teen pageant.

-Ava Dooley of Leominster was crowned Miss Massachusetts' Teen on June 22, 2025, at the Hanover Theatre in Worcester, Massachusetts.
+Lyahnette Morales of Lawrence was crowned Miss Massachusetts' Teen on June 18, 2026, at the Hanover Theatre in Worcester, Massachusetts.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.